cdeck3r/cdeck3r.github.io/teaching/teaching.md

 Results of hackathons conducted in masters programmes SCM and DBM.

 ### Digital Business Engineering (DBE)

+The master program [Digital Business Engineering (DBE)](https://www.hhz.de/master/digital-business-engineering/) is the successor of the program Services Computing.

 * [Summary blog post](http://cdeck3r.com/2020-02-16-DBE-IoTHackathon/) about the IoT hackathon projects on "Embedded Digital Services in Everyday Routines" (IoT, winter term 2018/19)
     * Five projects on a broad range of ideas